The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Specializing in Greek delicatessen products, they offer charcuterie, as well as regional specialties.

-For lunch, we recommend ordering the selection of meats and cheeses…and maybe a glass of local Greek wine, too!
+For lunch, we recommend ordering the selection of meats and cheeses…and maybe a glass of Greek wine, too!

-For a sweet dessert, seek out the nearby Krinos pastry shop, where they have been doling out handmade loukoumades since 1923.
+For a sweet dessert, seek out the nearby Krinos pastry shop, where they have been doling out handmade Loukoumades since 1923.

 Afternoon: District Exploration and History

-Visitors can stroll down Kallidromiou Street, haggle over prices at the Saturday farmers’ market, and walk through the National Technical University of Athens campus.
+Stroll down Kallidromiou Street, haggle over prices at the Saturday farmers’ market, and walk through the National Technical University of Athens campus.

-Boasting the most robust collection of Greek Antiquity artifacts in the world, the museum can be a fascinating place to visit during your Athens 3-day trip.
+Alternatively, head to the National Archaeological Museum.
+Boasting a robust collection of Greek Antiquity artifacts, the venue is a fascinating place to visit during your Athens 3-day trip.

 Evening: Psyri District